expr-lang/expr/docs/Operator-Overloading.md

-# Operator Override
+# Operator Overloading

-**Expr** supports operator overriding.
-For example, you may rewrite such expression:
+**Expr** supports operator overloading.
+For example, you may rewrite a such
+expression:

 ```js
 Now().Sub(CreatedAt)